iost-official/iost-docs/docs/6-reference/TransferJudgement.md

 ### Converting the transfer amount string to float directly

-The transfer of mainnet token contract is realized by intercepting the transfer amount according to token decimal, and then converting the intercepted result to float.
+The transfer of mainnet token.iost contract is realized by intercepting the transfer amount according to token decimal, and then converting the intercepted result to float.
 So for such a transfer

 ```